discord-net/Discord.Net/docs/guides/concepts/connections.md

-Don't worry about trying to maintain your own connections, the connection manager is designed to be bulletproof and never fail - if your client doesn't manage to reconnect, you've found a bug!
+Don't worry about trying to maintain your own connections, the connection manager is designed to be bulletproof and never fail - if your client does not manage to reconnect, you have found a bug!

 [events]: xref:Guides.Concepts.Events